weinsh88/adventcode-2022/README.md

 # adventcode-2022

 Solutions to the advent of code 2022.
 This is my first foray into the TypeScript extension.
-All imlementations should be treated as suboptimal and do not enforce strict null checks.
+All imlementations should be treated as non-optimal asymptotically.
+My code does not enforce strict null checks.

 ## Installation